Walter Merricks: Consumer class action

-Infertility treatment and embryo research
+On 3 December 2024, Mastercard announced that it had "reached an agreement in principle", to settle the lawsuit for £200 million, subject to the Competition Appeal Tribunal's approval.
+According to the Tribunal, the amount sought on behalf of the claimants from Mastercard was valued at about £10 billion pounds.
+The hearing for the Tribunal to decide if its accepts the settlement application is scheduled for 19 and 20 February 2025.

+Human Fertilisation and Embryology Authority

 Between 2002 and 2008 he was a member of the Human Fertilisation and Embryology Authority, serving as its Interim Chair 2007–2008.

 Family background, family life

 He was born into a well known East Sussex farming family centred near Rye where he was brought up.
 His father [Walter Richard] Dick Merricks farmed apples, hops and sheep, and pioneered innovative techniques for bulk apple handling, grassland management, and sheep handling and shearing.

 He met and subsequently married Olivia Montuschi becoming step-father to the young son of her first marriage.
 After being diagnosed infertile, he and his wife used donor insemination treatment to conceive their two subsequent children.
 With four other families in 1993 they founded the Donor Conception Network, a supportive network of now nearly 2,000 families with children conceived with donated sperm, eggs or embryos; people considering or undergoing donor fertility procedures; and donor conceived people.
 The charity supported the ending of the practice of anonymous donation, and emphasises the need to tell donor children early about how they were conceived.
 Olivia is practice consultant to the charity and he was chair of the trustees until 2017.